IObundle/iob-soc/README.md

 ```

 These options are then passed to the REGFILEIF peripheral of the system using module parameters.
-To do this, use a tuple in the `modules` list of the `submodules` dictionary, where the first element of the tuple is the module name and the second element are the module parameters.
+To do this, use a tuple in the `modules` list of the `submodules` dictionary, where the first element of the tuple is the module name and the second element is the module parameters.

-The `iob_soc_sut_setup.py` script uses the following tuple pass the module parameters above to the REGFILEIF peripheral:
+The `iob_soc_sut_setup.py` script uses the following tuple to pass the module parameters above to the REGFILEIF peripheral:
 ```Python
 ('REGFILEIF',regfileif_options)
 ```